halobase/ai/README.md

 The next level of abstraction is called an executor, a hybrid structure that has endpoints defined in it to handle specific requests.

-We use the term `hybrid`, because an executor is both the client and the server for a service.
+We use the term `hybrid`, because an executor is both the client and the server of a model service.
 You will see why such an approach.
 Right Now let's just take a look at a simple example of how to use an executor.

 ```python
 from xooai import Executor, post